Ogimashi, Japan

 Low Getas

-Traditional Japanese sandals displayed for use at the entrance of a small house in the village.
+Traditional Japanese sandals displayed for use at the entrance to a small house in the village.

 water of the gods